Gradient-Based Optimization on G\"odel Logic as Discrete Local Search: Homomorphism from to Boolean algebraic structures

+\begin{proof} We verify that $s$ preserves the lattice structure: \paragraph{Negation:} Let $x \in \mathbb{R} \setminus \{ 0 \}$.
+Then, we have preserving the negation.
+Note that this would not hold if we assumed zero to be a valid truth value. \paragraph{Conjunction:} Let $x, y \in \mathbb{R} \setminus \{ 0 \}$.
+Then, preserving the conjunction.
+This holds because the minimum of two inputs will be negative iff at least one input is negative. \paragraph{Disjunction:} Let $x, y \in \mathbb{R} \setminus \{ 0 \}$.
+Then, preserving the disjunction.
+This holds because the maximum is positive iff at least one value is positive.

+\end{proof} As a consequence, the \godel interpretation of any formula can be mapped to a Boolean interpretation via $s$.

-The relation defined in the previous section plays a crucial role in enabling backpropagation (BP) to optimise logical formulas in a differentiable setting.
-At each step of the BP algorithm, the current \godel interpretation $\godelint(\varphi)$ can be mapped to a corresponding discrete interpretation via the sign function.
+The relation defined by Proposition~\ref{th:homomorphism} plays a crucial role in enabling Gradient-Based Optimization (\go) to optimise logical formulas in a differentiable setting.
+At each step of \go on $\godelint(\varphi)$, the current \godel interpretation can be mapped to a corresponding discrete interpretation via the sign function.
 We call this discrete interpretation the \textit{\ii}, defined as $\boolint(\varphi) = s(\godelint(\varphi))$.
+Figure~\ref{fig:virtual_imp} shows an example: the implicit interpretation of formula $\varphi$ can be computed either by discretizing (via the sign function) each proposition and interpreting $\varphi$ with boolean semantics, or by interpreting it in \godel semantics and discretizing the final output.